PteroxOS/Free-Scrape/README.md

-# 📦 Free-Scrape
+### Free-Scrape

-> Kumpulan hasil *scraping* haratis pikeun kaperluan integrasi aplikasi atanapi bot WhatsApp.
+The collection of *scraping* results is very important if you need to integrate the WhatsApp bot application.

 ---